bPavan16/Used-Car-Price-Prediction/README.md

 This project helped me build a strong understanding of machine learning models, especially ensemble models like XGBoost, CatBoost, and LightGBM.
 I also gained insight into how tuning hyperparameters and selecting relevant features impact predictive accuracy.

-## Results

-- The **XGBoost** and **Random Forest** models delivered the most accurate results.
-- **ElasticNet Regression** was effective in handling multicollinearity and selecting important features.
-- Hyperparameter tuning with RandomizedSearchCV contributed significantly to model improvement.

-## Conclusion

-This project provided valuable hands-on experience with multiple machine learning techniques, especially in regression tasks.
-It enabled me to compare models effectively and gain insights into the factors influencing car prices.

 ## Installation and Setup